Sailor who was lost at sea with pet dog reveals why he must say goodbye to the pup

 But their time together will not last for long, as it was revealed the pair are to be parted for good.
 Mr Shaddock said he had decided to leave Bella in Mexico after a crew member from the rescue boat promised to give her a happy and loving home.

-The 54-year-old wants to continue his adventures, with Belize next on his list.
+Mr Shaddock wants to continue his adventures, with Belize next on his list.
 “I’ll see if I can get lost in the jungle there,” he said.
 But he plans to do these potentially dangerous explorations solo.
-He said, while he cared less for himself, he could not put his beloved dog at risk again.
+He said that, while he cared less for himself, he could not put his beloved dog at risk again.

-However, Mr Shaddock said, “I’m sad to lose her ... she’s a remarkable animal.
+However, he added: “I’m sad to lose her, she’s a remarkable animal.
 I’ve had her since she was a pup, and she just hasn’t stopped following me.”

-He met Bella in March 2020 in Mexico, where he was plotting a sailing route home to Australia, having been barred from the country due to pandemic restrictions.
+He met Bella, who was a stray, in March 2020 in Mexico, where he was plotting a sailing route home to Australia, having been barred from the country due to pandemic restrictions.
 The duo drifted around Mexico for three years before finally setting off for what would have been a 5,000-mile ocean crossing.
-With coronavirus restrictions relaxed, the journey was now more about a quest for solitude for Mr Shaddock.
-The dog jumped into his car when he left central Mexico for the coast last spring“I thought to myself, well that’s it then,” he said.
+With coronavirus restrictions relaxed, the journey became more about a quest for solitude for Mr Shaddock.
+The dog jumped into his car when he left central Mexico for the coast last spring.
+“I thought to myself, well that’s it then,” he said.

-Despite his sadness, Mr Shaddock is philosophical about losing his dog, happy in the knowledge that she will be being taken care of by her new Mexican family.
-It is Genaro Rosales, 48, his three children, and their pug-chihuahua cross Vicente who will be adopting Bella.
-“She’s got a really good outcome,” Mr Shaddock said.
+Despite his sadness, Mr Shaddock is philosophical about losing his dog, happy in the knowledge she will be taken care of by her new Mexican family.
+Genaro Rosales, 48, along with his three children and their pug-chihuahua will be adopting Bella.
+“She’s got a really good outcome,” said Mr Shaddock.
 “The worst outcome was that she would lose her life out there with me.”

 Join our commenting forum